Carvu94/CI-PP4-Recipes-Blog/README.md

 #### **Site Admin**
 - As a site admin I can approve/disapprove the comments so that I can decide if the content is relevant
 - As a site admin I can create, read, update, and delete recipes so that I can manage my content
-- As a site admin I can delete or update user's comments so that I manage my content!!!!!
+- As a site admin I can delete or update user's comments so that I can manage my content
-- As a site admin I can delete or update user's cookbooks so that I can manage my content!!!!
+- As a site admin I can delete or update user's cookbooks so that I can manage my content
 - As a site admin I can create draft recipes so that I can finish writing the content later
 - As a site admin I can create, update and delete categories so that I can manage my blog content